This guide deals with the creation and management of tiered loyalty programs.

 The green and red arrows indicate the entry and downgrade thresholds between each two tiers.
 "Entry threshold" is the minimum amount of Q points a member must have to advance to the next tier.
-"Downgrade threshold" is the minimum number of points a member needs to stay in the higher tier (all program members with less points will be downgraded).
+"Downgrade threshold" is the minimum number of points a member needs to stay in the higher tier (all program members with fewer points will be downgraded).

 Confirm and submit

 To finish setting up tiers, click the green "Create" button in the lower right of the screen.
 This button reads "Update" if you are editing an existing program.

 If you need a special tier with special privileges or just a simple tier for employees of the brand, Splio has VIP tiers for you.
 VIP tiers do not rely on qualifying points to promote cardholders and are controlled by you.
 Note that a member can cumulate a VIP tier and a "standard" tier.

 Define a VIP tier

 Click “+ Add a tier” in the “VIP” tab to create a VIP tier.

 Enter a name and the Q and NQ point multipliers.
-These values are independent from the standard Q-based tier system.
+These values are independent of the standard Q-based tier system.